England captain Harry Kane ‘staying at Tottenham this summer’

 However, Spurs’ stance was always that the 28-year-old was not for sale and City failed to put in a bid that tempted them to change their mind.

-And now, with less than a week of the summer transfer window remaining, Kane has accepted that he will be not leaving, having made his first appearance of the season against Wolves on Sunday, where he was given a hero’s welcome by the fans.
+And now, with less than a week of the summer transfer window remaining, Kane has accepted that he will be not leaving.

+He says he is “100 per cent focused” on the club and thanked the fans for their reaction to him when he made his first appearance of the season at Wolves on Sunday.

 “I will be staying at Tottenham this summer and will be 100 per cent focused on helping the team achieve success.”

-Kane is halfway through a six-year deal that he signed in 2018 and, without a release clause, Spurs always held the power.
+Kane is halfway through a six-year deal that he signed in 2018 and, without a release clause, the north London club always held the power.

 Kane made it clear he wanted to be sold at the back end of last term in order to win silverware and, in an interview with Gary Neville, strongly hinted at City being the club he wanted to join after naming Kevin De Bruyne as his ideal team-mate.